 Each week, students should be prepared to discuss and/or ask and answer questions based on the readings or in-class exploratory labs.
 A student's participation grade will be based on facilitating class discussion during their assigned week (including coming up with 4-6 discussion questions) and actively participating in discussions led by other students.
-Discussion questions should be sent to the instructor before 11:45pm the Tuesday night before their assigned class.
+Discussion questions should be sent to the instructor before 11:55pm the Tuesday night before their assigned class.
 In addition to these in-class participation activities, some classes may require you to bring in outside materials/objects to fuel discussion.

-Labs (10 @ 3% = 30%)
+Labs (6 @ 5% = 30%)

-The second half of the first 10 class periods will be devoted to hands-on activities designed to help you engage with that weeks' materials.
+You will be assigned hands-on activities designed to help you engage with that weeks' materials.
+Time permitting, you can start these in class.
 Whatever is not finished in class will be assigned as homework and must be handed in by 11:55pm EST the Wednesday before the next class.
-These in-class labs are designed to underscore and amplify understanding in the lecture and readings for a given week.
+These labs are designed to underscore and amplify understanding in the lecture and readings for a given week.
 We will use software on the computers of the classroom, however all materials used (software, data, etc.) will be given at least a day in advance for any students who want to use their own machines.